myxcel/songe/README.md

 songe commands and signed at each editing access by the personal signing key.
 Although the trust keystore is signed, it is up to the user to check the recipient's key.

-## Features
+## Features and benefits

  * Sign and verify files easily with Ed25519 keys (detached or embedded signatures)
- * Manage a keystore of trusted recipients public keys
+ * Manage a simple keystore of trusted recipients public keys for secure verifications
+ * Dead simple to use (sign and verify) and yet secure (based on RbNaCl/libsodium)
+ * Possibility to attach a comment to the signature (will be signed as well)
+ * No need to get/share the verify key to verify a file (included in signature)
+ * Very small and friendly signature files (comment, datetime and signature in Yaml format)

 ## Installation